CUA STUDIES in EARLY CHRISTIANITY

 Phase 4: The Press will then approve or reject the work in the light of its own readers' reports.

-Katherine L. Jansen (Department of History)
+Katherine L. Jansen (Professor and Chair of the Department of History)

 Trevor Lipscombe (Director, CUA Press)